"These build journal entries are part of a short series on the V3 product update the InfinityDesign Long Tube & Equal Length S85 V10 headers.

 They are TIG welded and made from 304 Stainless Steel.
 Each runner is individually tagged and aligned to slip into the merge collector.

-Stay tuned as I discuss the installation process and first impressions.
+Up next: I discuss the installation process and first impressions.